RichieRich7/Olympic_Games_MySql_Project/README.md

 # Olympic_Games_MySql_Project
 Olympic Data from year 1896 to 2016 is analyzed using MySql

-# Olympic_Games_MySql_Project
-Olympic Data from year 1896 to 2016 is analyzed using MySql
 # Summary #
 1) Creating Database
 2) Creating table